KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

     What originates as Luciferic architecture (IL₄ (IDL: Nyxea)) and passes through false signal and perceptual broadcast becomes institutionalized in the corporeal field as tribute-demanding, violence-backed control.

 * **The Full Inverse Cascade:** Dragon (IL₅ (VOS: Nekron)) → Luciferic Architecture (IL₄ (IDL: Nyxea)) → False Prophet (IL₃ (IDM: Mortus)) → Skotos Broadcast (IL₂ (ISM: Skotos)) → Beast from the Sea (IL₁ (IES / IEM: Malara / Mania)).
-    Revelation thus presents not a single monster, but the complete descent of entropic will through the inverse tree into embodied empire.
+    Revelation thus presents not a single monster, but the complete declivity of entropic will through the inverse tree into embodied empire.

 * **The War in Heaven:** Mythically renders the enduring challenge of entropic force within emanation, while structurally revealing the full inverse cascade by which Nekronic will seeks embodiment.